MartinThoma/MartinThoma.github.io/content/2020-03-31-dynamic-programming.md

 TL;DR: Memoization is a technique to speed-up function calls by caching their results.

-## Terminology

-I don't think the distinction here is important.
-It is important to understand the concept: You can solve a big problem by solving smaller sub-problems and combining the answers.
-This is not necessarily done by a recursive function call, but could also happen by storing sub-problems in a dictionary and iterating over a sequence of numbers.

 ### Backtracking

-Both, Backtracking and Dynamic Programming, are used to solve discrete constraint satisfaction problems (CSPs).
-I would call bottom-up approaches *Dynamic Programming* and top-down approaches *Backtracking*
+Both, Backtracking and Dynamic Programming, are used to solve discrete constraint problems.
+Dynamic Programming typically solves constraint optimization problems (COPs) and backtracking constraint satisfaction problems (CSPs).

+Usually *Dynamic Programming* is bottom-up and *Backtracking* uses top-down approaches.

 ### Divide and Conquer